sunny84patel/Help-desk-It-chat-bot/README.md

 # bots

-This is Help Desk chat bot for answering the querries related to company.
+This is Help Desk chat bot for answering querries related to the company.
-#to simply run this code run main.py file
+To simply run this code run the main.py file